olyaiy/TypeGPT/README.md

 # TypeGPT

+June 7, 2024 update: added the ability to switch to select Google Gemini.
+Support for other LLMs on the way!

-TypeGPT is a Python application that allows you to invoke ChatGPT from any text field in your operating system.
+TypeGPT is a Python application that allows you to invoke ChatGPT or Google Gemini from any text field in your operating system.
 Whether you're in a chat app, document, or code editor, you can seamlessly interact with ChatGPT using keyboard shortcuts.

 https://github.com/olyaiy/TypeGPT/assets/97487352/d92022db-171f-4b3e-804b-320fe0a94156